brianegan/scoped_model/README.md

   * The `Model` class implements the `Listenable` interface
     * `AnimationController` and `TextEditingController` are also `Listenables`
   * The `Model` is passed down the Widget tree using an `InheritedWidget`.
-When an `InheritedWidget` is rebuilt, it will surgically rebuild all of the Widgets that depend on it's data.
+When an `InheritedWidget` is rebuilt, it will surgically rebuild all of the Widgets that depend on its data.
 No need to manage subscriptions!
   * It uses the `AnimatedBuilder` Widget under the hood to listen to the Model and rebuild the `InheritedWidget` when the model changes.

 ## Examples